survivejs/maintenance-book/manuscript/packaging/04-publishing.md

 # Publishing Packages

 Publishing npm packages is only a `npm publish` away.
-Given that the package name is still available and everything goes fine, you should have something out there!
+Assuming the package name is still available and everything goes fine, you should have something out there!
 After this, you can install your package through `npm install` or `npm i`.

 Most of the community follows a specific versioning convention which you should understand.
-It comes with its downsides but given the majority use and understand it, it's worth covering.
+It comes with its downsides but given that the majority use and understand it, it's worth covering.

 ## Understanding SemVer